 In the Short description field, you can specify an additional description for the USB storage.
 This value will be displayed in some operating systems.
 Use digits and/or Latin characters.

-In the NetBIOS field, specify a new name of the USB storage for identification in your LAN.
+In the NetBIOS field, specify a name of the USB storage which will be displayed for users of your LAN.
 Use digits and/or Latin characters.